Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 # Texts & Human experiences

 ### reflection paragraph:
 "The sun will move on, and I will simply watch."
-The widower in the country is a compelling
+The widower in the country is a poem about the human experience of grief that almost all of it

 Hand in a 250-300 word reflection on one of the human experiences in your related text.
 Use the following questions to scaffold your reflection.